 Status: Highly Active

-28DaysLater has nothing to do with one of my all-time favorite zombie movie.
-Fortunately for you, it is a forum about urban exploration.
+28DaysLater has nothing to do with one of my all-time favorite zombie movies.
+Fortunately for you, it is an urbex forum.
 It’s centered around the United Kingdom, so North American urban explorers might not find too much relevant location information.
 You can, however, read some of the posts and guides which are highly detailed and incredibly useful to any new explorer.

 For explorers that are in the UK, you can find locations categorized by building type.
 Sites such as tall structures, military installations, recreational facilities, underground sites, and some international (non-UK) sites too.
 Explorers on 28DL submit stories with photos of their recent explorations.

 SquatThePlanet labels itself as ‘the world’s largest social network for misfit travelers’.
 They’re a community of do-it-yourself nomads that like to explore the world by any means necessary.
 Though SquatThePlanet is not entirely dedicated to Urban Exploration, they do have a subsection for members interested in the hobby.

 In the Urban Exploration section, you’ll mostly find photos and stories by members who have visited the locations they’re sharing.
 Though the urban exploration subsection on STP is low on activity, it is still a community that any new explorer can learn much from.
 They also have a ton of members so the chances you meeting a fellow explorer are pretty high.

 OblivionState is an online community that allows people to share their experiences and knowledge of Urban Exploration.
 It was created by a group of friends who are enthusiasts of the hobby.
 OS is similar to 28DaysLater in that they’re both centered around the United Kingdom.
 Though you can still find posts and people located in North America.
 The site also is hosts to a wealth of information regarding Urban Exploring.